ansonl/mfm/printer-setup.md

 ### Bambu Lab Printers

 Bambu Studio allows you to **Send** previewed G-code to Bambu Lab printers over a network connection.
+You can print the sent G-code on the Bambu printer screen itself after ensuring the colors are physically located in the correct AMS slots.

-It will not allow you to directly use the **Print** action to run a G-code file.
+Bambu will not allow you to directly use the Bambu Studio **Print** action to run a G-code file.

 Bambu Lab has unreasonably required a printer have LAN Mode turned off to use SD storage features in Bambu Studio.